Introduction: Medieval Leather Needle Case

 Take 90 cm (35.5 in) of thread (we will use this to stitch the entire bottom portion) and attach one end to the first needle and the other end to the second needle.
 Pierce the thread on each end to lock it in place.
 Now begin on one end of the Outer Tube's width.
 Pass the needle through Circle B and begin double stitching around until you've gone around the entire circle and have finished where you started.
-If done correctly both the the threads should going into the tube when you finish.
+When doing so the double stitch pattern should appear on the outside of the Outer Tube of Circle B. If done correctly both the the threads should going into the tube when you finish.
 For information on piercing the thread and double stitching check out this awesome source: https://makezine.com/2017/01/23/handstitch-leather...

 Now you can begin stitching the Inner and Outer Tube.
 Slide the Inner Tube inside the Outer Tube and align the holes.
 Now work your way up using an alternating cross stitch (I don't believe this is the right term, is someone knows it please correct me); one cross stitch visible on the outside, the next hidden inside the tube.
 Once you reach the top of the Outer Tube finish with a horizontal stitch.
 Now with both threads inside the Inner Tube we finish with more alternating cross stitches and one last horizontal stitch.
 Tightly knot off the thread and cut.

 Using 75 cm (30 in) of thread we now do the exact same thing for the Cap.
 Double stitch around Circle A and use alternating cross stitches down the height edge.
+Again the double stitching around the perimeter of Circle A and the Cap should both appear on the outside.
 Finish with a knot and cut.